How to Be HIPAA Compliant? The Checklist You'll Need

 What Is HIPAA Compliance?

 Since the mid-1990s, HIPAA has undergone numerous amendments and changes, as legislation adapted to new technologies, systems of information sharing, and global events.
-The complexity of HIPAA legislation means that organizations need a strong compliance and IT risk management strategy in order to prevent possible leaks and breaches, and to stay on top of any legislative changes.
+The complexity of HIPAA legislation means organizations need a strong compliance and IT risk management strategy in order to prevent possible leaks and breaches and to stay on top of any legislative changes.
 A proactive plan will help you protect your clients and avoid costly fines and penalties.

 Who Needs To Be HIPAA Compliant?

-Any covered entity or business associate who holds an individual’s PHI is responsible for maintaining HIPAA compliant procedures while they are in possession of that data.
 If your organization falls under these categories, you’ll need to learn how to be HIPAA compliant.

-What Are the 3 Rules of HIPAA?
+What Are the 4 Rules of HIPAA?

 Rule #1: The Privacy Rule